 A child’s development can be a time of uncertainty without the event of a parental divorce, but when you throw that in there, they can feel lost in the process.
-Given the variety of stages in a child’s development, what they lean on to help them cope through the trauma of the experience is entirely dependent on their maturation, but from childhood forward, there is one that moves with them in their development: the internet.
+Given the variety of factors that can affect the stages of a child’s development, what they lean on to help them cope through the trauma of the experience is entirely dependent on their maturation and age, but from childhood forward, there is one that moves with them in their development: the internet.

 As their parent, you are obligated to keep an eye on the content that your child is exposed to, and given the internet’s vast array of content available at the click of a mouse, that obligation becomes even more of a necessity.
 As much as it may seem like the right thing to do, being the cool parent, you cannot let your kids go do whatever they wish to do, out of fear of being ‘the uncool parent.’
 You are their parent, not their best friend.

 One of the most frequented gathering spaces on the internet is social media.
 Sites like Facebook and Twitter garner millions of individuals.
 According to Pew Research Center, 89 percent of teenagers using social media, and more than half of children use social media by the age of 10, according to Medscape.
 Additionally 91 percent of teens go online from a mobile device, making it increasingly difficult to monitor their online activities.

 Monitoring your child’s social media and online activity requires understanding their behaviors.
 Given the internet usage varying between computer and mobile devices, it might seem impossible to garner a read on your child’s online activities, but many parents manage.
 According to research, 48 percent of parents have said that they have looked through the phone call records or messages on their child’s cellphone.
 Additionally, 61 percent of parents have said that they have checked which websites their teenager has visited, and 60 percent of parents have reported checking their teenager’s social media profile.